spyboy-productions/CrabCrypt/README.md

 🚧 **File Size** - Large files may take longer to process.

 ---
+### TO Do
+1. Self-Destruct Mode
+Have a mode where if a trigger is met (e.g., a password attempt fails multiple times), all selected files get encrypted and shredded instantly.
+2. Post-quantum encryption algorithm
+Example: Kyber + AES-GCM (Kyber is a quantum-resistant algorithm from NIST’s PQC finalists) use post-quantum KEMs (Kyber, FrodoKEM) to encrypt the AES key

 ### 📢 Contribute
 Want to improve CrabCrypt?
 Open a PR or submit an issue!